yin-yang-wah/ICT302-001-MyClassCode/content/posts/LearningReport2_DS.md

 I can identify and employ technologies related to content management.
 ---------------------------------------------------------------------
-I understand to use code such as CSS, HTML, Markdown, GitHub, Netifly, and Hugo to create pages, including these learning reports.
+I understand to use code such as CSS, HTML, and Markdown and use services such as GitHub, Netifly, and Hugo to create simple and clean pages, including these learning reports.

 I can find and use resources for self-directed learning.
 -------------------------------------------------------------------